-- Poor road network to enable easy movement for the community that will facilitate economic development. - Lack of a development strategy for the municipal area based on a proper land audit. - Lack of sufficient bulk water supply, reservoirs and reticulations. - Lack of strategy to attract skilled labour force and to retain the skilled personnel. - Inadequate health facilities and poor supply of medicines to clinics. - Lack of a reliable and structured waste management plan for waste disposal in the area. - Lack of effective debt collection and revenue generating strategies.
+- ❖ Poor road network to enable easy movement for the community that will facilitate economic development. - ❖ Lack of a development strategy for the municipal area based on a proper land audit. - ❖ Lack of sufficient bulk water supply, reservoirs and reticulations. - Lack of strategy to attract skilled labour force and to retain the skilled personnel. - ❖ Inadequate health facilities and poor supply of medicines to clinics.